On the Complexity of the Optimal Correlated Equilibria in Extensive-Form Games: The Problem for and is -hard for pure 2-Player Games

 When $\varphi$ is satisfiable by some assignment $\theta$, then the following defines a pure \AFCE $\CorrPlan_\theta$ with social welfare~$1$: at root node $R$, $\CorrPlan_\theta$ recommends that the spoiler plays $\mathtt{end}$; at each clause $c_i$, the spoiler is recommended to play the literal in $c_i$ that is satisfied by $\theta$; and the $\varphi$-player is recommended to follow the assignment $\theta$ exactly.
 Observe that the spoiler can only deviate at the root node, for example by selecting a clause~$c_i$.
 Indeed, according to the \AFCE definition, once a deviation has occurred, the spoiler must follow the recommended strategy for the remainder of the game.
 Since by construction, the chosen literal in every clause is satisfied by $\theta$, the resulting payoff for the spoiler after playing $c_i$ would still be $-1$, giving it no incentive to deviate.
 The $\varphi$-player has also no incentive to deviate as it always receives the maximal payoff of $2$.

 Conversely, assume now that $\varphi$ is not satisfiable.
 Assume by contradiction that an \AFCE (or \AFCCE) correlation plan $\correp$ with social welfare $1$ exists.
 Therefore, every strategy profile $\bsigma$ in the support of $\CorrPlan$ must lead to a terminal with payoff $(-1,2)$.
 Each such strategy profile $\bsigma$ corresponds to a complete assignment $\theta$ of $\varphi$.
 Since $\varphi$ is not satisfiable, there must exist a clause $c_i$ such that $\theta \not\models \bsigma(C_i)$.
 In other words, by deviating unconditionally at the root and playing $c_i$, the spoiler will fetch $0$ as payoff, which will overall lead to a payoff strictly greater than $-1$.
 This violates the \AFCE (or \AFCCE) condition.
 Hence, there can't be an \AFCE (or \AFCCE) whose support contains only pure profiles reaching leaves with payoff $(-1,2)$.
 As a consequence, any other AFCE (or \AFCCE) will not have social welfare $1$.
+We conclude by noting that when $\varphi$ is not satisfiable, the game $G_{\varphi}$ admits no pure \AFCE.
+Consequently, the reduction also establishes that the \textsc{Any} problem for pure \AFCE is \np-hard.
+Moreover, this hardness result extends to \AFCCE: when $\varphi$ is satisfiable, any pure \AFCE is also an \AFCCE. \end{proof}